a building - founders hall at dusk

 Indian Tribal & Educational Personnel Program

-The Indian Tribal & Educational Personnel Program’s purpose is to facilitate and promote academic success and self-efficacy for primarily Native American Indian students at Cal Poly Humboldt which validates tribal cultural values, political status and promotes the federal Indian policy of Indian Self-Determination.
+The Indian Tribal & Educational Personnel Program’s purpose is to facilitate and promote academic success and self-efficacy for primarily Native American Indian students at Cal Poly Humboldt which validates tribal cultural values, and political status and promotes the federal Indian policy of Indian Self-Determination.
 For more information visit itepp.humboldt.edu

 Learning Center